currinjs/CurrinJS/aio/content/guide/upgrade.md

 ### Bootstrapping a hybrid PhoneCat

-Next, you'll bootstrap the application as a *hybrid application* that supports both AngularJS and Angular components.
-After that, you can start converting the individual pieces to Angular.
+Next, you'll bootstrap the application as a *hybrid application* that supports both AngularJS and Currin components.
+After that, you can start converting the individual pieces to Currin.

 The application is currently bootstrapped using the AngularJS `ng-app` directive attached to the `<html>` element of the host page.
 This will no longer work in the hybrid